goddard-soccer/goddard-soccer.github.io/index.md

-        "Brandon wouldn't give a Honda Civic to know the meaning of Stonehenge.", "Brandon struggles with lyrical analysis of Darude Sandstorm.", "Brandon is saving his V-Bucks for a Miss Piggy leopard print skin.", ];
+        "Brandon wouldn't give a Honda Civic to know the meaning of Stonehenge.", "Brandon struggles with lyrical analysis of Darude Sandstorm.", "Brandon is saving his V-Bucks for a Miss Piggy leopard print skin.", "Brandon holds the Guinness World Record for manliest tears.", ];

     function bfactGen() {